nyp-sit/it3103-tutors/week5/custom_training_with_tfod_api.md

 ***Pre-requisites***

-If you are using the cloud VM provided, you can skill the following installation steps as all the necessary pre-requisites have already been installed.
+If you are using the cloud VM provided, you can skip the following installation steps as all the necessary pre-requisites have already been installed.

 You need to first clone the TFOD repo to your machine: